-- Reviewed and approved the work plan for 2018/19 and the associated fee - Received regular update reports about the work of the auditors and also information about changes within the health sector which will impact on the Trust - Received details of relevant sector updates along with assurances on how the executive directors had implemented or taken account of the guidance contained in the update report. - Reviewed the wording for the year-end Letter of Representation.
+- The committee reviewed and approved the external audit work plan for 2022/23 at the January 2023 meeting.
+It also agreed the baseline fee for this work, with the final fee to be confirmed and approved in April 2023. - Regular update reports were received about the work of the auditors and also information about changes within the accounting regime and the health sector which would impact on the Trust. - The committee received details of relevant sector updates along with assurances on how the executive directors had implemented or taken account of the guidance contained in the update report.